coqui-ai/STT/doc/DEPLOYMENT.rst

 .. code-block:: bash

-   (coqui-stt-venv)$ stt --model stt-0.9.3-models.tflite --scorer stt-0.9.3-models.scorer --audio my_audio_file.wav
+   (coqui-stt-venv)$ stt --model model.tflite --scorer huge-vocabulary.scorer --audio my_audio_file.wav

 See :ref:`the Python client <py-api-example>` for an example of how to use the package programatically.